Ecoliteracy and Sustainable Life

 • Climate crisis will sway all forms of ecosystems highly.

-Creating sustainable human communities.
+Creating sustainable human communities

-In the 1980s, the idea of sustainable development appeared to be a solution with favor to the itchy trouble of meeting the material needs of the nowadays civilization, at the same time trying to conserve the quality of the environment.
+In the 1980s, the idea of sustainable community development appeared to be a solution with favor to the itchy trouble of meeting the material needs of the nowadays civilization, at the same time trying to conserve the quality of the environment.
 This is recommended to avoid overstraining economic growth against environmental protection.

 • Sticking with the development that meets the needs of the present without affecting the ability of future generations to meet their own needs.